cnsuhao/GameOfLifeFighter/README.md

 Goal is to destroy the other player his/her base its heart.

-To to so, you can build patterns in the four hangars around your own heart.
+To to so, you can build patterns in your own part of the screen.
+Pressing `Activate` sets them loose!
-Don't forget to close the hangar before building.
-After building, you can set your creations loose by opening up the hangar again.

 There are two versions:
  * A 2D version